Current Status

 Effects of the Supply Chain Act on SMEs

 However, owing to their nature, the obligations under the Act on Corporate Due Diligence Obligations in Supply Chains cannot simply be passed on to suppliers.
 This applies, for example, to reporting obligations vis-à-vis the authority and the general public.
 Nor does a supplier outside the scope of application of the Act have to fear control measures or sanctions by BAFA.
-In addition, enterprises that are subject to the Act remain responsible for keeping an eye on their supply chains and for complying with the obligations of carrying out a risk analysis and taking preventive and remedial measures.
+In addition, enterprises that are subject to the Act remain themselves responsible for keeping an eye on their supply chains and for complying with the obligations of carrying out a risk analysis and taking preventive and remedial measures.

 Further information on how small and medium-sized suppliers, too, can meet their responsibilities for the individuals in their supply chains as well as offers of support and practical examples.